cosmos/sdk-tutorials/academy/3-my-own-chain-1/reject-game.md

 ---
-title: Message and Handler - Make Sure a Player Can Reject a Game
+title: "Message and Handler - Make Sure a Player Can Reject a Game"
 order: 17
 description: Reject a game
 tag: deep-dive